-Migration of labor is a mode of movement of Filipinos to other countries because of scarcity of jobs, inadequate income in the Philippines and due to the demand, principally in less skilled occupations in overseas nations.
+The total number of deployed OFWs increased from 1.24 million in 2008 to 1.99 million in 2017 or a 10 -year CAGR of 5.45%.
+Migration of labor is a mode of movement of Filipinos to other countries because of the scarcity of jobs, inadequate income in the Philippines, and due to the demand in principally less-skilled occupations in overseas nations.